X-LANCE/Mobile-Env/docs/task-definition-en.md

     recommended.)
   + `rect` - The same with the events above.
 + `view_hierarchy_event` - Matches the contents in the VH and expects:
-  + `view_hierarchy_path` - The VH path to a specific VH node.
-The format is fairly more readable compared to that in `AppScreen`, which will be detailed below.
+  + `selector` - A group of CSS selectors to specify the VH node to be inspected.
+This property adopts a Mobile-Env-customized CSS selector syntax, which is detailed below.
+Multiple selectors will be concatenated with `, ` to form a selector group.
   + `properties` - The list of the properties to check of the VH node indicated by `view_hierarchy_path`.
 To check a property, you need to provide:
     - `property_name` - The property name.
 The property name is the name of the